KashMoneyMillionaire/fwuan/README.md

 Fwuan.
-Rhymes with "you on?", but said quickly..
+Rhymes with "you on?", but said quickly.